stuntrally/stuntrally3/docs/Features.md

 ## Gameplay 🏁

 - 🏞️ 223 **Tracks**
-  - in 38 **sceneries**, great variety from nature based, to alien, space and surreal
+  - in 39 **sceneries**, great variety: from nature based, to alien, space and surreal
   - over 8 hours to drive all, just once
 - **Stunt** elements: obstacles, jumps, loops, pipes or very twisted road
 - 🌊 Drives through water or mud areas (safe, won't get stuck)
 - 📦 Dynamic objects on tracks (barrels, boxes, etc), can be hit
 - 🚗 25 **Vehicles**
-  - 20 cars (Hyena or Fox are best for rally)
+  - 16 cars (Hyena or Fox are best for rally)
   - few extreme with bigger wheels, or: 3, 6 and 8 wheeled 🚌
   - 2 motorbikes 🏍️
   - 3 hovering spaceships 🚀, 1 bouncy sphere 🔘